ankitects/anki-manual/src/deck-options.md

 By default, the review limit also applies to new cards, and no new cards will be shown when the review limit has been reached.
 If this option is enabled, new cards will be shown regardless of the review limit.

-If you have a backlog, we recommended you hold off on new cards until you catch up with your backlog, as introducing more new cards when you're behind will only make the backlog worse.
+If you have a backlog of overdue review cards, it is recommended that you stop introducing new cards until you catch up with that backlog.
+Continuing to introduce new cards when you're already behind can make the backlog worse.

 ### Limits Start From The Top